0xVolt/cemetery-of-culture/README.md

-# Welcome to The Cemetary of Culture.
+# Welcome to The Cemetery of Culture.

 ----------